 The future of flight is closer than ever.
 Now a giant like NASA is also on the move, testing a fully electric vertical take-off and landing (eVTOL) air taxi developed by Joby Aviation.
 The news comes directly from a post on its official website.
 And mind you: for me it marks the beginning of an aerospace revolution.

-NASA's test of Joby's eVTOL air taxi will set the standards for future testing
+NASA testing of Joby's eVTOL air taxi will set the bar for future testing

 The new eVTOL tests are part of the plan Advanced Air Mobility (AAM) from NASA, which aims to find and analyze gaps in current regulations and policies of flight authorities, to integrate eVTOLs into means of transport.
 These tests could define the laws governing flight in the next century, including that of vertical take-off air taxis.

-For this the tests will go on in many cities and for several years.
+For this reason the tests will continue in many cities and for several years.
 The first tests of the NASA air taxi, however, the most important,

 they will end on Friday 10 September at the Big Sur base in California.
 An important strategic step in NASA's goals to accelerate the timing of the AAM sector.

-These test scenarios will help inform gaps in current standards for the benefit of industry advances in integrating AAM vehicles into airspaceDavis Hackenberg, NASA mission manager.
+These test scenarios will help inform gaps in current standards to benefit industry progress in integrating AAM vehicles into the airspaceDavis Hackenberg, NASA mission manager.

 What is the first phase of the tests on eVTOL air taxis

-In this initial test phase, NASA will collect data from Joby's eVTOL air taxi, which is designed for commercial passenger service.
+In this initial phase of testing, NASA will collect data from Joby's eVTOL air taxi, which is designed for commercial passenger service.
 This data will allow the national AAM campaign to begin in 2022 a new series of further tests with more complex flight scenarios with additional industrial vehicles.
-In these, the NASA team will focus on analyzing the vehicle's movement, its sound profile, and how it communicates with controllers.
+In these, the NASA team will focus on analyzing the vehicle's movement, its sound profile and how it communicates with controllers.

-It will be crucial in promoting scientific understanding and public acceptance of eVTOL aircraft.
+It will be critical to promoting scientific understanding and public acceptance of eVTOL aircraft.

 And then what?

-When drones, eVTOL air taxis and other similar aircraft are fully incorporated into airspace standards, they will become a cost-effective system for transporting goods and passengers, as well as performing other functions serving the public interest.
-Employment could include package delivery drones, medical transport vehicles and, of course, air taxis.
+When drones, eVTOL air taxis and other similar aircraft are fully incorporated into airspace standards, they will become a cost-effective system for transporting cargo and passengers, as well as performing other functions serving the public interest.
+Deployments could include package delivery drones, medical transport vehicles and, of course, air taxis.